opensearch-project/documentation-website/_ml-commons-plugin/ml-framework.md

    - /ml-commons-plugin/model-serving-framework/
 ---

-ML Framework was taken out of experimental status and released to General Availability in OpenSearch 2.9.
+ML Framework was taken out of experimental status and released as Generally Available in OpenSearch 2.9.
 {: .note}

-# ML framework
+# ML Framework

-ML Commons allows you to serve custom models and use those models to make inferences through OpenSearch's machine learning framework (ML framework) For those who want to run their PyTorch deep learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.
+ML Commons allows you to serve custom models and use those models to make inferences through the OpenSearch Machine Learning (ML) Framework.
+For those who want to run their PyTorch deep learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.

-This page outlines the steps required to upload a custom model and run it with the ML framework.
+This page outlines the steps required to upload a custom model and run it with the ML Framework.

 ## Prerequisites